 In 2012, two major natural disasters struck the region.
 In October, just two months after Tropical Storm Isaac left major damage, Hurricane Sandy lashed Haiti with fierce winds and heavy rainfall that caused massive floods, eroded away roads and croplands, and destroyed homes.

-In January 2010, one of the deadliest earthquakes in recorded world history struck Haiti.
+Haiti is still recovering from one of the deadliest earthquakes in recorded world history, which struck in January 2010.
 In one terrible moment, 222,570 Haitians lost their lives and more than 1.5 million lost their homes.
-Even as communities have worked hard to recover, they have also had to contend with a massive cholera outbreak and ongoing devastating hurricanes.
+Years later, shelter remains a major priority.

 When disasters strike, Medair’s teams are prepared to carry out immediate assessment and response.
 In our responses, we implement Disaster Risk Management techniques to prevent or reduce the impact of frequently occurring disasters.